-- 3.2.1.
+- 3.2.1.4.2.1.
 Fenestration.
-Exterior doors and windows shall be closed and latched. - 3.2.2.
+Exterior doors and windows shall be closed and latched. - 3.2.2.4.2.2.
 Attached garages.
-All exterior garage doors and windows shall be closed and latched unless the Blower Door is installed between the Conditioned Space Volume and the garage, in which case the garage shall be opened to outside by opening at least one exterior garage door. - 3.2.3.
+All exterior garage doors and windows shall be closed and latched unless the Blower Door is installed between the Conditioned Space Volume and the garage, in which case the garage shall be opened to outside by opening at least one exterior garage door. - 3.2.3.4.2.3.
 Crawlspaces.
 Crawlspaces shall be configured as follows and the position of the crawlspace access doors and hatches shall be recorded.
-When the access doors and hatches between Conditioned Space Volume and the crawlspace are closed, due to requirements in 3.2.3.1, 3.2.3.2.1, or 3.2.3.2.2, the crawlspace shall be excluded from Infiltration Volume and Conditioned Space Volume. - 3.2.3.1.
+When the access doors and hatches between Conditioned Space Volume and the crawlspace are closed, due to requirements in 43.2.3.1, 43.2.3.2.1, or 43.2.3.2.2, the crawlspace shall be excluded from Infiltration Volume and Conditioned Space Volume. - 3.2.3.1.
 If a crawlspace is vented to the exterior, interior access doors and hatches between the Conditioned Space Volume and the crawlspace shall be closed.
-Exterior crawlspace access doors, hatches, and vents shall be left in their asfound position. - 3.2.3.2.
+Exterior crawlspace access doors, hatches, and vents shall be left in their as-found position. - 3.2.3.2.4.2.3.2.
 If a crawlspace is not vented to the exterior, all access doors and hatches between the Conditioned Space Volume and crawlspace shall be opened.
-Exterior crawlspace access doors, hatches, and vents shall be closed to the extent possible. - 3.2.3.2.1.
-Exception 1: If the floor above the crawlspace is air sealed and insulated, the access doors and hatches between the Conditioned Space Volume and crawlspace shall be closed.
+Exterior crawlspace access doors, hatches, and vents shall be closed to the extent possible. - 3.2.3.2.1.4.2.3.2.1.
+Exception 4: If the floor above the crawlspace is air sealed and insulated, the access doors and hatches between the Conditioned Space Volume and crawlspace shall be closed.
 Exterior crawlspace access doors, hatches, and vents shall be left in their as-found position. - 3.2.3.2.2.
 Exception 2: In multifamily buildings where the crawlspace volume is continuous below multiple adjacent dwelling units, interior access doors and hatches between the dwelling unit under test and the crawlspace shall be closed.
-Exterior crawlspace access doors, hatches, and vents shall be left in their as-found position. - 3.2.4.
+Exterior crawlspace access doors, hatches, and vents shall be left in their as found position. - 3.2.4.4.2.4.
 Attics.
 Attics shall be configured as follows and the position of the attic access doors and hatches shall be recorded.
-When the access doors and hatches between the Conditioned Space Volume and the attic are closed, due to requirements in 3.2.4.1 or 3.2.4.2.1, the attic shall be excluded from Infiltration Volume and Conditioned Space Volume - 3.2.4.1.
+When the access doors and hatches between the Conditioned Space Volume and the attic are closed, due to requirements in 43.2.4.1 or 43.2.4.2.1, or there are no access doors, the attic shall be excluded from Infiltration Volume and Conditioned Space Volume. - 3.2.4.1.4.2.4.1.
 If an attic is not both air sealed and insulated at the roof deck, access doors and hatches between the Conditioned Space Volume and the attic shall be closed.
-Exterior attic access doors, hatches and vents shall be left in their as-found position. - 3.2.4.2.
+Exterior attic access doors, hatches and vents shall be left in their asfound position. - 3.2.4.2.4.2.
 If an attic is both air sealed and insulated at the roof deck, interior access doors and hatches between the Conditioned Space Volume and the attic shall be opened.
 Exterior attic access doors, vents, and hatches shall be closed to the extent possible.